codyseibert/fire-stone-hosting/README.md

 - docker (used for wrapping and hosting the minecraft server)
 - socat (used for communicating via stdin to the running docker container)

+In order to start and configure the postgresql database, follow these steps

+- In the root folder run `docker-compose up -d`
+- Inside `api` run `npx prisma migrate dev` in order to apply pending migrations

 # Flows

 Below are the various high level architecture flows that occur in our system, such as when someone rents a server, or when someone sends a command to the MC Docker container.